rooted in seven years of hygiene activism.

 RISE empowers female entrepreneurs to become leaders in the water, sanitation and hygiene fields.
 We leverage our expertise to provide the training, mentorship, and seed funding our fellows need in order to establish sustainable businesses that transform their communities.

 Foster dignity and respect.
 It’s a fundamental human right to be clean and healthy with access to water, sanitation and hygiene.

 Champion creativity.
 Support new ideas that are derived from members of the community itself in need of improved access to WASH services

 Respond to those in need, when they need it.
 Meet communities where they are at - whether that be through short-term emergency aid or long-term mentorship and seed funding.

-Breathe confidence and empowerment into underprivileged women who suffer disproportionately from economic and social inequality.
+Breathe confidence into women.
+Empower those who suffer disproportionately from economic and social inequality.